gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 NOTE: The `Invalid URL` error looks like a bug, but it's not critical.
 See below.

-Here we often have a problem: the `a1` command (equivalent to `process attach --pid xxx`) often crashes or hangs `lldb`.
+Here we often have a problem: the `a1` command (equivalent to `process attach --pid xxx`) crashes or hangs `lldb`.
 Some of these bugs have been corrected in the llvm project (see below).

 TODO: explain workaround